Title

 Use of Drones

-The use of drones for filming will be decided on a case-by-case basis and will be subject to approval by the UNC Police and the Office for Campus Safety and Risk Management.
-In addition to the regulations issued by the Federal Aviation Administration, the University has a policy outlining the use of drones during filming on campus.
+The use of drones for filming will be decided on a case-by-case basis and will be subject to approval by UNC Police and the Office for Campus Safety and Risk Management.
+Production companies must follow all relevant regulations issued by the Federal Aviation Administration and the University’s Unmanned Aircraft Systems Policy.

 Smoke Free Policy